 We chose taste and sight and that’s how we ended up learning how to make empanadas and got our first glimpse of Bogotá’s vibrant street art and graffiti scene.
 The 5Bogota website is in English and is really fun to use as a tour planning tool and we had great guides and a lot of fun.

-The Museum of Modern Art Bogota (aka MAMBO, 4,000COP/about US$1.40) offers two floors of exhibits which rotate regularly to showcase all types of modern art.
+The Museum of Modern Art Bogota (aka MAMBO, 4,000COP/about US$1.40) offers two floors of exhibits that rotate regularly to showcase all types of modern art.
 It’s a small but very hip museum.
 On the other end of the spectrum is the sprawling Colombian National Museum (free admission).
 Located in an imposing stone building that used to be a prison, this place has a bit of everything.

 If you’re really into art, visit Bogotá in the month of October when the city hosts a trio of annual art events.
 Artbo is a massive gathering of Latin American art galleries and dealers who bring the work of established and emerging artists to a big convention center to show and sell.
 Barcu also features the work of established artists, like Colombia’s Federico Uribe, and emerging artists and takes places in galleries, event spaces, and studios in the La Candelaria neighborhood of the city.
 Then there’s an event called Feria de Million which focuses on affordable art.

 It’s hard to believe, but there’s a fantastic hiking trail right in the heart of Bogotá.
 The Quebrada la Vieja (Old Creek) trail starts amidst swanky high rise apartment buildings on the edge of the city (free to enter, open from 5:30 am to 10:00 am) and winds through lush forest, past babbling brooks and over challenging trail with steep inclines, water crossings, slippery slopes and rocks.
-We spent two hours round trip on the trail which is just shy of 2 miles (3.2 km) each way from the trail head gaining 1,000 feet (300 meters) before reaching a fairy tale pine forest then a monument to the Virgin Mary and sweeping views of Bogotá below.
+We spent two hours round trip on the trail which is just shy of 2 miles (3.2 km) each way from the trailhead gaining 1,000 feet (300 meters) before reaching a fairy tale pine forest then a monument to the Virgin Mary and sweeping views of Bogotá below.
 More than 1,000 people entered the area the Saturday morning we hiked there but the trail is much less crowded on weekday mornings.

 Museo Iglesia Santa Clara in the La Candelaria neighborhood across from the Presidential Palace presents a small but jam-packed collection of religious art inside a church which itself is a work of art.
 Built in the early 1600s, the church it’s one of the oldest in Bogota though it’s no longer used for worship.
-The opulent nave is filled with paintings, sculptures and religious artifacts.
+The opulent nave is filled with paintings, sculptures, and religious artifacts.
 There’s gold leaf everywhere.
 In contrast to all that antiquity, a high-tech touch-screen system delivers information about each piece (Spanish and English, 3,000COP/about US$1 to enter).

 We regret that we never visited the Center of Peace and Reconciliation in Bogotá where the government and artists have collaborated to recreate the city’s Central Cemetery.
 Opened in 2012 after thousands of bodies were exhumed and moved, the idea behind the project was to create a space where the violence and loss of the past could be recognized and honored in a way that allowed everyone to move closer to peace.